ergoplatform/ergodocs/docs/dev/stack/appkit.md

     .build();
 ```

-At this point we have the input boxes chosen for our spending transaction, but we now need to create an output box with the specified `amountToSend` and locked under the Freezer contract.
+At this point, we have the input boxes chosen for our spending transaction, but we now need to create an output box with the specified `amountToSend` and locked under the Freezer contract.

 ```java
 // the only way to create a transaction is using the tx builder obtained from the context